Uberspace/lab/source/guide_cryptpad.rst

   Already up to date.
   [isabell@stardust html]$

-Then you need to restart forever, so the new code is used by the webserver:
+Then you need to restart the service, so the new code is used by the webserver:

 .. code-block:: console

-  [isabell@stardust html]$ forever restartall
-  info:    Forever restarted processes:
-  data:        uid  command               script    forever pid  id logfile                         uptime
-  data:    [0] WsD- /opt/nodejs8/bin/node server.js 5509    7741    /home/isabell/.forever/WsD-.log 0:0:55:19.190
-  [isabell@stardust html]$
+  [isabell@stardust html]$ supervisorctl restart cryptpad [isabell@stardust html]$

 .. _`Cryptpad`: https://cryptpad.fr/